databrad/DSTI_DeepLearning_Project/README.md

     -   You can freely inspect in the folder `cleaning_notebooks/clean_raw_data.ipnyb`, but before executing it :

+        -   You need to have a valid Hugging Face token since some of models used for the cleaning are gated.

         -   Read well the introduction part of the notebook, and download any needed raw datasets explained in it (in total \~2GB).
 You can also download the .rar version of them using this [link](https://huggingface.co/datasets/pfacouetey/DSTI_Deep_Learning_Project_2025/tree/main). `kaggle_data.rar` contains the one csv file that need to be put in the folder `kaggle_data/*`, whereas `zenodo_data.rar` contains all the 59 csv files that need to put in the `zenodo_data/*` folder.

         -   Create a folder `data` with this structure :